U.S. Army 78th Aviation Battalion Japan Change of Command

-U.S. Army 78th Aviation Battalion Japan Change of Command took place at Kastner Army Heliport on July 24, 2020.
+U.S. Army 78th Aviation Battalion Japan Change of Command took place at Kastner Army Heliport , Camp Zama, Japan on July 24, 2020.

 Incoming Commander : LTC Michael S. Omodt